-Slavery and Human Trafficking Annual Statement, Financial Year 1 January - 31 December, 2017
+Slavery and Human Trafficking Annual Statement, Financial Year 1 January - 31 December, 2019

-This statement has been approved by the London Management Committee on behalf of the partners, signed by a designated member and published on the firm’s website with a link in a prominent place on the homepage at www.dechert.com.
+This statement has been approved by the London Management Committee on behalf of Dechert LLP UK, signed by a designated LLP member and published on the firm’s website with a link in a prominent place on the homepage at www.dechert.com.

 Our Modern Slavery Policy

 The London Management Committee of Dechert LLP UK has adopted and promulgated a specific Modern Slavery Policy (the “Policy”), which draws on best-practice guidance published by the Government and specialist civil society organisations and is aligned closely with other related firm policies (e.g. employment, procurement, etc.).
 The Policy is readily available to all staff on the firm’s intranet.